BardanMircea/TicTacToe/README.md

 #TicTacToe
-A simple game of TicTacToe in JavaScript
+A simple game of TicTacToe written in JavaScript